Spanish Grammar List: A Complete Guide to 45 Basic Spanish Grammar Terms

 Tendrás que repetir el examen.

-(You will need to take the exam again.)
+(You will have to take the exam again.)

 20. Género (Gender)